Why Is the Time-Weighted Average Price (TWAP) Often Preferred over a Spot Price for Options Oracles?

 For options, which are longer-term contracts, a TWAP provides a more stable and representative valuation for fair settlement and liquidation.

-What Is a “Time-Weighted Average Price” (TWAP) Oracle and Why Is It Used?
+What Is a “Time-Weighted Average Price” (TWAP) Oracle and Why Is It Preferred over a Spot Price Oracle?

-What Is a Time-Weighted Average Price (TWAP) and Why Is It Used in DeFi Oracles?
+What Is a Volume-Weighted Average Price (VWAP) and Why Is It Used?